Samsung/TizenRT/README.md

 ## Configuration Sets

-To build a Tizen RT application, use the default configuration files named 'defconfig' under 'build/configs/<board>/' folder.
+To build a TizenRT application, use the default configuration files named 'defconfig' under 'build/configs/<board>/' folder.

 To customize your application with specific configuration settings, using the menuconfig tool is recommended at os folder as shown:
 ```bash